ISCHEMIC STROKE / COMPLICATIONS

 - recommendations:

-- standardised protocol is recommended
+- a standardized protocol is recommended

 - implementation of oral hygiene protocols

-- dietary modification in milder cases
+- dietary modifications for milder cases

 - screening tests